How to Write the Best Second Interview Thank You Email (with Examples)

 Since you know the overall nature of this article, I assume you picked the latter.
 You made a very wise choice!

-Sending a thank you email after a job interview is not only considered best practice but almost a necessity in today’s work world.
+Sending a thank you email after a job interview is not only considered best practice but is almost a necessity in today’s work world.

 The days of simply handing in a resume/job application before getting a call back are mostly gone.